 Choose a shady spot in your yard to keep your compost pile from drying out.
 You can start out with a simple hole in the ground.
 If you have pets I recommend installing some fencing around your compost pile to keep them out.
-You can also purchase an enclosed composting bin.

 How to Compost